-We’re already one year into the nation’s bumpy transition from the stripe to the chip, and instead of declining, credit card fraud is expected to reach a record $4.5 billion in 2016.
+We’re already a couple years into the nation’s bumpy transition from the stripe to the chip, and instead of declining, credit card fraud is expected to increase.
+A 2016 iovation/Aite Group study reports that credit card fraud losses may climb to as much as $10 billion in the United States alone by 2020.
 Customers using chip cards at brick-and-mortar stores with chip card readers can rest assured that their data is reasonably safe: MasterCard, for instance, estimates that fraud costs are down at these shops by 54%.
 But in comparison, online stores are now easier to hack, and they haven’t been as lucky.
-Online fraud attacks surged 137% last holiday season, and with ecommerce expected to reach 10% of retail sales this holiday, fraudsters will likely continue to follow the money.
+So far in 2017, that same trend continues as the total number of breaches has increased 56% compared to the same time in 2016, according to Experian.

 Online transactions, like all “card-not-present” transactions, have always been more susceptible to fraud – people usually report a missing physical card within 24 hours, but it can take weeks or months for them to notice and report unauthorized charges on their credit card statements.
 It’s also more efficient to hack into an insecure system and steal millions of card numbers than to steal physical cards one-by-one, right?
 But as more merchants implement chip technology, thieves are rushing to use data stolen from non-chip accounts at non-chip retailers before it’s too late.

 This is bad news for online retailers because credit industry standards specify you, the merchant, as the financially liable party in most credit card fraud cases.
 If you sell and ship an item to a fraudulent buyer and the real cardholder later seeks to reverse the charges, you are solely responsible for the merchandise, shipping costs, and chargebacks.
 The card issuer, payment processor, and the payment gateway are all not the responsible parties.

 All credit card fraud can’t be prevented, but here are a few tips to minimize it this holiday season: